How to Become a Licensed Counselor in New York

 Counseling Career Outlook In New York

 Once a counselor has earned their LMHC license and began practicing in New York it is worth their time and energy to join a professional association, such as the American Counseling Association of New York.
 A professional community will help support new counselors wherever they choose to work in New York.
-Depending on their level of education, specialization, location, licensing, and the type of counseling provided LMHC licensed counselors can expect a salary between $35,000-$63,000, based on the latest data from the Bureau of Labor Statistics.
+Depending on their level of education, specialization, location, licensing, and the type of counseling provided LMHC licensed counselors might earn a salary somewhere between $36,680-$83,800 based on the latest data from the Bureau of Labor Statistics.
+However, the average wage for substance abuse, behavioral disorder, and mental health counselors in New York is $60,320.